dturk0610/EE468/README.md

 # EE468

-This will house the project for our EE468 class
+This will house the project for our EE468 class<br />
+David Vicaro